 and the Hazard Hospital

-Healthcare Long Branch-style got its start in several rented rooms above a Broadway storefront, Arnold’s Deli.
+Professional healthcare in Long Branch got its start in four rented rooms above a Broadway storefront, Arnold’s Deli.
 Later on it moved into an old hotel on Third Avenue (the Central Hotel built in the 1870s) which the hospital acquired for $25,000.
 The hotel had been built by Richard J. Dobbins, a wealthy builder from Philadelphia.

 When officially organized in 1887, the entity was called the Long Branch Hospital.
-It later became Monmouth Hospital (in 1890) and then Monmouth Memorial Hospital (in 1895) and finally, Monmouth Medical Center (in 1958).
+It later became Monmouth Hospital and then Monmouth Memorial Hospital (in 1889) and finally, Monmouth Medical Center (in 1958).
 The first president of the hospital Board of Governors was Dr. Sylvester H. Hunt.
 The School of Nursing opened in 1896; L.A.
 Mills was the first Director.

 Today, the 1-million-square-foot teaching hospital with about 1,700 employees is part of the RWJ Barnabus Health network — NJ’s largest healthcare system.
 Here are some pictures of the hospital through the years: